-Japan’s rugby World Cup prepares for typhoons, earthquakes
+Japan’s Rugby World Cup prepares for typhoons, earthquakes

 TOKYO — Organizers of the 2020 Tokyo Olympics are concerned about it.
-So are those running next year’s Rugby World Cup in Japan, which opens in a year with Japan facing Russia on Sept.
-20, 2019 in Tokyo.
+So are those running the Rugby World Cup in Japan, which opens with Japan facing Russia on Sept.
+20, 2019, in Tokyo.

 The concern?
 Natural disasters, like earthquakes and typhoons.